wp-digital/wp-project-skeleton/.github/ISSUE_TEMPLATE/bug_template.md

 P.S.
 Some steps can be skipped

-**Expected goal:** PM, Developer or QA provide information about the expected goal (how it should works, looks...).
+**Expected goal:** PM, Developer or QA, provide information about the expected goal (how it should works, looks...).

-**Screenshot:** аdd a screenshot with a sketch of the problem/bug (there can be a few screenshots) + add a screenshot from the design (if possible).
+**Screenshot:** Add a screenshot with a sketch of the problem/bug (there can be a few screenshots) + add a screenshot from the design (if possible).